 Beloved, His grace is sufficient for you!
 His grace is an overflowing, unending torrent that purifies, exceeds the brim and fills every nook and cranny.

 And God is able to make all grace abound to you, so that having all sufficiency in all things at all times, you may abound in every good work.~2 Corinthians 9:8 ESV

 Share your thoughts about the sufficiency of the God we serve.

-Father, we come and bathe ourselves in Your grace that transforms paupers into princes, endlessly pours and always exceeds the need.
-Now, may we embrace our identity, and, in turn, carry the signet and hallmark of our Father— the generous pouring out of grace upon others.
+Father God, immerse me in Your grace that transforms paupers into princes, endlessly pours and always exceeds the need.
+Now, may I embrace my identity, and, in turn, carry the signet and hallmark of You, my heavenly Father— the generous pouring out of grace upon others.